aten2001/gt_isye6501/hw1/homework1.md

 # Part 1.

 # We want to find a good value for C below.
 We'll have to try a few and plot their
-# results next to eachother to see which has the lowest error. % error here
+# results next to each other to see which has the lowest error. % error here

 my_ksvm <- function(data, c = 100, p = F){
   require(kernlab)